 - Limit your mileage.
-If you start working part-time or your long commute becomes much shorter, letting your insurer know about a reduction in your mileage could result in cheaper insurance.
+If you start working part-time or your long commute becomes much shorter, let your insurer know about any reduction in your mileage.
+It could result in cheaper insurance.

 - Add experienced drivers.
-Adding an older and more experienced driver to your policy could help to lower the premium.
+Adding an older and more experienced driver to your policy as a named driver could help to lower the premium.

 - Limit optional extras if you don’t need them.
-Think carefully about which optional extras you really want as adding extra protection to your policy will generally push the price up too.
+Think carefully about which optional extras you really want.
+Adding extra protection to your policy will generally push the price up too.